SAP-samples/cap-hana-exercises-codejam/exercises/ex7/README.md

 1. What's [`SQLSCRIPT_SYNC`](https://help.sap.com/docs/HANA_CLOUD_DATABASE/d1cb63c8dd8e4c35a0f18aef632687f0/31321d64e34e4a808fb448e6fa312c03.html)?

-2. Why did we have to redeploy to the HANA Database after adding the Calculation View to the CAP service but didn't need to do the same when adding the Stored Procedure?
+1. Why did we have to redeploy to the HANA Database after adding the Calculation View to the CAP service but didn't need to do the same when adding the Stored Procedure?

-3. What's the difference between a [function and an action](https://cap.cloud.sap/docs/guides/providing-services#actions-vs-functions)?
+1. What's the difference between a [function and an action](https://cap.cloud.sap/docs/guides/providing-services#actions-vs-functions)?

-4. Why did we use module [`sap-hdb-promisfied`](https://blogs.sap.com/2022/04/05/sap-tech-bytes-hana-client-tools-for-javascript-developers-part-2-promises/) instead of `hdb` directly?
+1. Why did we use module CAP (https://cap.cloud.sap/docs/releases/archive/2022/mar22#driver-agnostic-results-for-stored-procedures) instead of `hdb` directly to call the Stored Procedure?

-5. A note and not a question.
-There is a [new, experimental feature](https://cap.cloud.sap/docs/releases/mar22#driver-agnostic-results-for-stored-procedures) to call stored procedures directly using `cds.run` introduced in the March 2022 version of CAP.
 You can read more about it [here](https://blogs.sap.com/2022/04/07/sap-tech-bytes-hana-client-tools-for-javascript-developers-part-4-xsjs-and-cap/).

 ## Further Study